masonelmore/esi/docs/UniverseApi.md

 > []int32 GetUniverseSystems(ctx, optional)
 Get solar systems

-Get a list of solar systems  --- Alternate route: `/dev/universe/systems/`  Alternate route: `/legacy/universe/systems/`  Alternate route: `/v1/universe/systems/`  --- This route expires daily at 11:05
+Get a list of solar systems  ---  This route expires daily at 11:05

 ### Required Parameters